-- a.
+a.
 Retail option Signature Confirmation service provides the sender with signature proof of delivery on request and information about the date and time an article was delivered or, if delivery was attempted, the date and time of the delivery attempt.
-The retail Signature Confirmation service process involves collecting and storing delivery and signature information and provides the delivery information through the Postal Service Web site or a toll-free number (as stated in 817.24).
+The retail Signature Confirmation service process involves collecting and storing delivery and signature information and provides the delivery information through the Postal

+Service Web site or a toll-free number (as stated in 817.24).
 The sender can request that a copy of the Signature Confirmation service signature and delivery information be sent by fax or mail.
 Customers can obtain, free of charge, PS Form 153, Signature Confirmation, at Post Offices or from rural delivery employees.
-Retail Signature Confirmation service can be used with Priority Mail service and Package Services. - b.
+Retail Signature Confirmation service can be used with Priority Mail service and Package Services.
+Signature Confirmation Restricted Delivery is also available.
+It provides the same service as Signature Confirmation, but also permits a mailer to direct delivery only to the recipient or recipient's authorized agent.
+The recipient must be an individual specified by name.

+b.
 Electronic option Signature Confirmation service provides the mailer with signature proof of delivery on request and information about the date and time an article was delivered, or if delivery was attempted, the date and time of the delivery attempt.
 Delivery information can be accessed by visiting www.usps.com or through the electronic file.
 The signature information can be requested by visiting the Web site or calling the toll-free number.
 A response letter will be faxed or mailed to the sender according to his or her request.
 A mailer who wants to use the electronic option must supply the Postal Service with an electronic file that includes a list of the mailpieces.
 Electronic Signature Confirmation service can be used with Priority Mail service and Package Services.